pietrop/InteractiveVideoComponents/README.md

+Work in progress

 # InteractiveVideoComponents
 A collection of node modules that can be used on video projects, centred a round the idea of hypertranscript as a way into the content of the video.

-When refactoring [quickQuote](http://times.github.io/quickQuote/) from ruby on rails to node, adding a live video stream as input and export to twitter video API, decided to abstracted core components in common between quickQuote and [autoEdit](http://pietropassarelli.com/autoEdit.html) into a collection of `InteractiveVideoComponents` in this repository, to make it easier to quickly get off the ground on similar projects.
+When refactoring [quickQuote](http://times.github.io/quickQuote/) from ruby on rails to node, adding a live video stream as input and export to twitter video API, decided to abstract core components in common between quickQuote and [autoEdit](http://pietropassarelli.com/autoEdit.html) into a collection of `InteractiveVideoComponents` in this repository, to make it easier to quickly get off the ground on similar video/transcription based projects.

 Currently this is a work in progress.